Space Saving DIY Pull-Out Table

 If you live in a small space then you know just how important it is for furniture to serve multiple purposes.
 There are so many creative expanding, hidden and transforming tables out there and I can only see the designs getting better and becoming more accessible as time passes.

-In case you missed it, be sure to check out our post on the rustic modern cabinet build, which gives a bit more detail on how Eric added the TV lift and fireplace into a space that used to be occupied by a dinette booth.
+In case you missed it, be sure to check out our post on the rustic modern cabinet build, which gives a bit more detail on how Eric added the TV lift and fireplace into a space that used to be occupied by a dinette booth, which we removed.